frostime/siyuan-dailynote-today/README_en_US.md

 **This plugin is mainly used for enhancement for daily note workflow in SiYuan.**

-> The words "diary", "notes" and "daily note" may be used interchangeably in the document, so don't worry, they all mean the same thing. \
+> The words "diary", "notes" and "daily note" may be used interchangeably in the document, so don't worry, they all mean the same thing.
-> If not specified, "notes" means "today's diary".

 ## Do I need this plugin?